msoutopico/omegat-bootcamp/README.md

 Opening: Hello there!
 Welcome to a new episode of the OmegaT tutorial.
 In this video we're going to be -ing...
 So let's learn how to do that and dive down into OmegaT now.

 E: I hope all this made sense.
-If something wasn't clear or want to ask something, you can leave a question in the comments below.
+If something wasn't clear or want to ask something, you can leave a question in the comment section down below.

+Also, we encourage you to subscribe to our channel so that you can get notifications when we publish new content about OmegaT.

 Each video should include, in the comments, a link to the lesson in text, with screenshots (on github).
 And the lesson in text should include a link to the video.